firepress-org/thinking-like-an-editor-content/genevieve-dubois/posts-pages/publish-your-first-post-not-formatted.md

 Links
 Want to link to a source?
 No problem.
-If you paste in a URL, like http://ghost.org - it'll automatically be linked up.
+If you paste in a URL, like http://firepress.org/ — it'll automatically be linked up.
 But if you want to customise your anchor text, you can do that too!
-Here's a link to the Ghost website.
-Neat.
+Here's a link to go on FirePress page.

 What about Images?
 Images work too!
 Already know the URL of the image you want to include in your article?
 Simply paste it in like this to make it show up:

-(image placeholder)
+(add picture here)

 Lists
 Item number one